litestar-org/litestar/docs/usage/channels.rst

 There are two general methods of consuming the :term:`event stream`:

 1. By iterating over it directly, using :meth:`iter_events <Subscriber.iter_events>`
-2. By using a background task, using :meth:`run_in_background <Subscriber.run_in_background>` or :meth:`start_in_background <Subscriber.start_in_background>`
+2. By using the :meth:`run_in_background <Subscriber.run_in_background>` context manager,
+   which starts a background task, iterating over the stream, invoking a provided callback for every :term:`event` received

 Iterating over the stream directly is mostly useful if processing the events is the only concern, since :meth:`iter_events <Subscriber.iter_events>` is effectively an infinite loop.
-For all other applications, a background task is preferable, which also iterates over the event stream, but does so in an :class:`asyncio.Task`, giving control back to the caller immediately.
+For all other applications, using the context manager is preferable, since it allows to easily run other code concurrently.

 .. literalinclude:: /examples/channels/iter_stream.py